Beddomeia protuberata: Female reproduction system

-Habitation
+Distribution

-The beddomeia protuberata group distributes in Tasmania and eastern Victoria (Australia).
-Its habitation of beddomeia protuberata is limited by many factors, both intrinsic and extrinsic.
-For example, the local geology and local hydrological conditions (rainfall and water chemistry etc.) The products of human activities also influence and limit the habitation of beddomeia protuberata.
+The beddomeia protuberata group is found only Tasmania, and is limited by many factors, both intrinsic and extrinsic.
+For example, the local geology and local hydrological conditions (rainfall and water chemistry etc.) The products of human activities also influence and limit the distribution of Beddomeia protuberata.
 As a result, beddomeia protuberata is a very rare and endemic species in Australia, listed as rare status in the Threatened Species Protection Act (1995).